Running Tallies and Needs Lists

 3. Barn Owl

 Code 3 Birds (23 of 28 seen): I usually am able to track down 80 percent of the code 3 species.
 Here that would mean 22-23 of them.
-I'll round to 23, figuring that. . .if it earned a code 3 in Columbia, it must be fairly reliable.
+I rounded to 23 in my initial estimate, figuring that. . .if it earned a code 3 in Columbia, it must be fairly reliable.
 Just being seen annually in an under-birded county should indicate that Herculean efforts may not be necessary.
-I already have "enough" code 4/5 birds to cover any that I miss here, but I've still been on a pretty good pace.
-One more code 3 bird, in addition to birds above, would put me at 159.
+Dead on!
+Some of these misses may have required a kayak.
+But those grassland sparrows...
+They just feel like they've gotten tough.

 1. Cinnamon Teal